bediger4000/linked_lists/README.md

 There's not a lot of coding for this one.
 Seems like this might be good for one of several small problems posed to an entry-level job candidate.
-Other than that, it seems like the interviewer would just be ensuring that the candidate knew the answer to this one.
+Other than that, it seems like the interviewer would be ensuring that the candidate knew the answer to this one.

 ---